 - As I mentioned previously, you may be experiencing difficulties related to personal growth or mental health that may be impacting your self-perception and in turn your ability to narrow your Roster.
 If you think such difficulties may be impeding your career exploration experience, I recommend finding a qualified mental health professional who can help you address these difficulties.

 - If you want an organized way to compare the fit of the remaining occupations still on your Roster, you can use this “Occupation Fit Worksheet” (or download the .pdf version).
 It systematically has you review and rate the fit of an occupation using various criteria.
 You can fill out one Worksheet per remaining occupation and use these to help further narrow your Roster.

-- If there are several mental health occupations that you are considering, take the Mental Health Professions Career Test ©.
+- If there are several mental health occupations that you are considering, take the free Mental Health Professions Career Test ©.
 The Test will help you explore which of 21 different mental health professions might be the best fit for your interests.

 When you’re ready, let’s proceed to Step 4: Identify Education & Training Options.